 Now that we've had it a few years, we definitely have all the thoughts on living with a bathroom pocket door and want to share it all so you can make an informed decision on whether you want to install one for your bathroom (or any other space!).

 Let me back up for a bit and show you the details of the space we are talking about so you can see why we put in the glass pocket door to begin with!

 As we started talking about the powder bath renovation plans, we realized that we needed to really address how the space functioned.
-The small bathroom is right off the laundry room (it’s the brown door without glass below).
+The small bathroom is right off of the laundry room (it's the brown door without glass below).

 To get into the bathroom, the dryer had to be shut and if someone was in the bathroom and someone else had the dryer door open, the two doors would hit.
 On top of that, the door to the sunroom would open over the door to the bathroom.
 To say that we had space constraints was putting it mildly.

 We have a small laundry room and there's nothing we can do to enlarge it.
 To gain more usable space in the laundry room, we decided to replace the traditional bathroom door with a pocket door.
 This project was part of our powder bathroom renovation which made sense since we were demo-ing the bathroom anyways.

 As part of the bathroom planning process, the first thing I did was look into door kits.
 After that, I checked on hardware and then priced out the door installation cost.

 Affiliate links below.
 Thanks for supporting this blog.
 Click to read my privacy and disclosure statement.

 There are lots of different pocket door kits available.
 Big box stores sell kits in common sizes such as 24x80, 30x80 and 32x80.
 There are a few different styles that you can choose from.
 We ended up buying this pocket door frame.
 Basically, what the frame does is it allows the pocket door to slide inside the wall.